 This isn't a problem if it's you're pinning your aunt Hattie's slow roasted pork recipe on Pinterest.
-However, the situation may be considerably more dire if that photo of you making an inappropriate gesture is posted to Facebook--(think, former U.s. Senator Al Franken).
+However, the situation will be considerably more dire if a photo of you making an inappropriate gesture is posted to Facebook -- (think, former U.S. Senator Al Franken).
 Or, maybe if that video of you and your buddies tossing a bag of mandarins at a school bus finds its way to Instagram.
-Even if you deleted that Tweet where you brutally criticized your former boss, the content isn't really gone.
+Even if you deleted that Tweet where you brutally criticized your former boss, the content isn't gone.
 Nothing in cyberspace ever goes away and there are several reasons why it can't be killed off.

 When you post information online, your data is stored on a hard drive.
 It may be a traditional hard disk drive (HDD) with a read/write head and magnetic platters that store data.
 Or, it could be a Solid State Drive (SSD), which stores data on integrated flash memory chips.
 Your data may be in chunks and spread across multiple hard drives, but the concept is the same.
 Hard drives are considered "non-volatile" storage; meaning, when the power is turned off, you don't lose your data.
 Your data is stored on a hard drive and even if "deleted", the content may still be available if the storage space it previously occupied hasn't been overwritten with new content.